How Many Days Since December 4 2024

 • Ignoring Leap Years: Failing to account for leap years can lead to inaccurate calculations.

-• Using Incorrect Date Formats: confirm that dates are converted to a consistent numerical format before calculating the difference.
+• Using Incorrect Date Formats: make sure dates are converted to a consistent numerical format before calculating the difference.

 • Confusing Days with Other Units of Time: Be careful not to confuse days with hours, minutes, or seconds.